brickfrog/ametrine/src/content/Ametrine/Documentation/quick-start.md

 ### Wikilinks Not Working

 Check that:
-1. The target file exists in `src/content/vault/`
+1. The target file exists in your vault directory
 2. You're using the correct syntax: `[[Page Name]]`
 3. The file name matches (case-insensitive)